 In the current framework the compliance of the socket is modulated by spatially varying its mechanical properties, while the liner is defined as isotropic and homogeneous.
 However, spatially varying materials can also be explored for the liner.
-Further, the use of anisotropic liner or socket materials may be pursued through, for instance, the use of fiber reinforced materials.
+Further, through for instance the use of fiber reinforced materials, the use of anisotropic liner or socket materials may be pursued.
 The favored directions for such anisotropic materials can for instance potentially be related to local tissue deformation directions thereby offering anisotropic support/relief.
-In addition to spatial modulation of the elastic behavior of the materials, it is possible to spatially vary the thickness of the liner and or socket.
+In addition to spatial modulation of the elastic behavior of the materials it is possible to spatially vary the thickness of the liner and or socket.